IjzerenHein/famous-map/docs/MapView.md

 MapView.positionFromPoint(point)
 --------------------------------
-Get the geographical coordinates for a given position in pixels, relative to the left-top of the container.
+Get the geographical coordinates for a given position in pixels (relative to the left-top of the container).